Academic Advisors

 Study Abroad

 Yes!
 With advanced planning chemistry majors can enhance the course of study by traveling abroad.
-Consult with your advisor early to determine appropriate courses and timing.
+Consult with your Academic Advisor early to determine appropriate courses and timing.
 Arrangements are generally made in the sophomore year for travel during the junior year.

 Our International Programs Office (IPO) works to connect UMass students with the study abroad program that's right for them—and helps them every step of the way, providing peer advising, application assistance, financial guidance, health and safety guidelines, and travel dos and don'ts.